Leulayenew/Leulayenew/README.md

 - 👋 Hi, I’m @Leulayenew
 - 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning Googl Data Analytics certificate on Coursera
+- 🌱 I’m currently learning Data Analytics in the Google Data Analytics certificate program on Coursera
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me https://www.linkedin.com/in/leul-ayenew-520147b3/